 Signs And Symptoms Of Transient Tachypnea Of The Newborn

-The symptoms and signs of transient tachypnea may vary in each newborn, depending on their term and amount of fluid in the lungs.
+The symptoms and signs of transient tachypnea may vary, depending on many factors including the term and amount of fluid in the lungs of the baby.
 You may notice the following symptoms and signs when a newborn with transient tachypnea breathes (4).

 - Rapid breathing, usually more than 60 breaths in a minute